Introduction

 4. Lifespan

-Marble is a natural stone that has been used in luxurious homes and buildings for centuries.
-With proper maintenance and care, marble worktops can last a lifetime, outlasting many other kitchen materials.
+Marble is a natural gravestone that has was in luxurious homes and structures for hundreds of times.
+With proper care and conservation, a marble worktop can last a continuance.
+The worktop can outlast nearly every other kitchen face on the request.

 How to Choose the Right Marble for Your Kitchen Worktop